Photo credit: © Joe McNally

 Dimensions: 109 in X 44 in X 0.08 in

 Dimensions (Metric): 276.86 cm X 111.76 cm X 0.2032 cm

 Credit Line: Collection 9/11 Memorial Museum. © Joe McNally

 Donald T. Gromling, Timothy Hayes, Pilots, NYPD Aviation Unit

-Gromling, now retired and living in Baldwin, Long Island, joined the NYPD in 1989 and rose to the rank of second grade Detective before leaving the Department in 2008.
-Lieutenant Hayes, also retired, had flown helicopters for the US Navy during the Vietnam War.
-His service on those dangerous military missions earned him induction into the Distinguished Flying Cross Society, run by a nonprofit group of US military veterans.
+Gromling, now retired and living in Baldwin, Long Island, joined the NYPD in 1989 and rose to the rank of Detective Second Grade before leaving the Department in 2008.
+Lieutenant Hayes, also retired, had flown helicopters for the U.S. Navy during the Vietnam War.
+His service on those dangerous military missions earned him induction into the Distinguished Flying Cross Society, a society run by a nonprofit group of U.S. military veterans.